The Home Depot, Inc. (HD) CEO Craig Menear on Q1 2020 Results - Earnings Call Transcript

 Finally, we showed strong expense control in all other areas of the business as we navigated the quarter and drove approximately 120 basis points of expense leverage on that basis.
 Our operating margin for the first quarter was 11.6% compared to 13.6% in the first quarter of 2019.
 If we were to exclude the 300 basis points of de-leverage related to the COVID-19 expenses to support our associates, our operating margin would have been approximately 14.6%.
 Interest and other expense for the first quarter grew by $34 million to $307 million due primarily to higher long-term debt levels than 1 year ago.

 In the first quarter, our effective tax rate was 24.4% flat with the first quarter of fiscal 2019.
-Our diluted earnings per share for the first quarter were $2.08 compared to $2 in $0.27 in the first quarter of 2019.
+Our diluted earnings per share for the first quarter were $2.08 compared to $2.2727 in the first quarter of 2019.
 The $850 million of expense related to enhancements we made in support of our associates negatively impacted our first quarter diluted earnings per share by approximately $0.60.
-During the quarter, we opened 1 new store in Mexico and 1 in Puerto Rico bringing our store count to 2,293.
+During the quarter, we opened 1 new store in Mexico and 1 in Puerto Rico bringing our total store count to 2,293.
 Selling square footage at the end of the quarter was 238 million square feet.
 At the end of the quarter, inventory turns were 5x, up from 4.7x last year.

 Computed on the average of beginning and ending long-term debt and equity for the trailing 12 months, return on invested capital was approximately 40.8%, down from 45.4% in the first quarter of fiscal 2019.
 This decrease primarily reflects higher long-term debt balances than 1 year ago as we took steps to enhance our liquidity position during the onset of the COVID-19 pandemic.
 And I will take a moment to comment on those actions and a little more detail.